 "There must be some kind of shingles outbreak in San Diego," I said.

-"The worst part about it is that I can't drink when I'm taking these horse pills."
+"The worst part is that I can't drink when I'm taking these horse pills."
 She held up the bottle.
 The pills were indeed gigantic, and dark blue.
 Shingles suddenly seemed even more serious.
 "Don't worry, I'm not going to start taking them until tomorrow," she said.
 "Right now, I just need a drink."